 Learn about peak pricing

-Some utilities use peak pricing to incentivize customers to avoid using energy during these peak periods.
-The most common type is called a time of use (TOU) rate, which means customers pay more for the electricity they use during peak times.
+Some utilities use peak pricing to incentivize customers to use less energy during these peak periods.
+These pricing programs have many variants and names, such as time-of-use (TOU) or peak time savings.
+The most common type is a TOU rate, which means customers pay more for the electricity they use during peak times.

-How a Nest thermostat can save you money on a TOU rate
+Nest Renew can save money with TOU rates

-- Disable Home/Away Assist switching for your thermostat — In some cases, you can save more money (but less energy) by keeping your home closer to your preferred temperature while you’re away.
-This way your system doesn’t have to work as hard to condition your home when you come back during a peak rate period.
 Check with your energy provider to understand the specific times and rates for your TOU plan.
-After you disable automatic switching for your thermostat, you should also track your energy savings in the monthly Nest Home Report and compare them to your energy bill.
+You can also track your energy savings in the monthly Nest Home Report and compare them to your energy bill.